Google Pixel 5a faces overheating issue: Report

-San Francisco, Aug 20 (IANS) Tech giant Google's recently launched smartphone -- Google Pixel 5a -- is facing overheating issues while recording videos, media reports said.
+San Francisco: Tech giant Google's recently launched smartphone -- Google Pixel 5a -- is facing overheating issues while recording videos, media reports said.

 According to GizmoChina, the phone is not able to handle 4K video recording.